ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.mielecloudservice/README.md

 ## Changelog

+### V4.0.21 (2021-05-03) (The Edge)
+* (grizzelbee) Fix: Fixed accidental function name: createStateSpinAPIStartActionningSpeed
+* (grizzelbee) Fix: Fixed State value to set for "*.PlateStep_1" has to be type "number" but received type "string"

+### V4.0.20 (2021-04-30) (Sleepwalkers)
+* (grizzelbee) Fix: [137](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/137) Fixed Read-only state "info.connection" has been written without ack-flag with value "false"
+* (grizzelbee) Fix: [138](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/138) Fixed State value to set for ".Schleuderdrehzahl" has wrong type "string" but has to be "number"
+* (grizzelbee) Fix: [139](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/139) Fixed State value to set for ".ACTIONS.Light" has wrong type "number" but has to be "string"
+* (grizzelbee) Upd: Changed device group from channel to folder  as documented [here](https://github.com/ioBroker/ioBroker.docs/blob/master/docs/en/dev/objectsschema.md)

 ### V4.0.19 (2021-04-29) (The scarecrow)
 * (grizzelbee) Fix: Fixed light switch bug causing an exception when switching - 2nd attempt
 * (grizzelbee) Fix: Fixed No-Icon Bug when appliance is unknown